Elvina Kalieva: 2022–2023: WTA Tour and WTA 1000 debuts

 The following year, she made her WTA Tour and WTA 1000 debuts at the 2022 Indian Wells Open as a wildcard, losing in the first round to Ekaterina Alexandrova in three sets.

 At the WTA 1000 2023 Guadalajara Open, Kalieva entered the main draw as a lucky loser directly into the second round replacing fifth seed Belinda Bencic, but lost to Taylor Townsend.

+2024–2026: Miami Open debut & first WTA Tour match win

-Wins over Varvara Lepchenko and Mona Barthel saw her reach the quarterfinals at the WTA 125 2024 BBVA Open Internacional de Valencia, where she was defeated by eventual champion Ann Li.
+Wins over Varvara Lepchenko and Mona Barthel saw Kalieva in June 2024 reach the quarterfinals at the WTA 125 Open Internacional de Valencia, where she was defeated by eventual champion Ann Li.

-Kalieva gained entry to the main draw of the 2024 Tennis in the Land as a lucky loser, going out in the first round against Clara Burel.
+She gained entry to the main draw of the 2024 Tennis in Cleveland as a lucky loser, going out in the first round against Clara Burel.

+Kalieva qualified for her third WTA 1000 main draw at the 2026 Miami Open defeating Diane Parry.
+She recorded her first WTA Tour win defeating alternate Dalma Galfi, before losing to 21st seed Elise Mertens in the second round.